U.S. History Lesson Plans and Resources

 The Cold War

-Unit 9: Cold War
+Cold War WebQuest

-Student Activity: The Berlin Airlift
+Candy Bomber Activity: The Berlin Airlift

-The Berlin Airlift, Pictures of the Berlin Airlift: Primary Sources (Photos and Cartoons) to Motivate Learning and The Uneasy Peace: The Berlin Airlift.
+From the Truman Library and Museum.
+See also The Berlin Airlift, Pictures of the Berlin Airlift: Primary Sources (Photos and Cartoons) to Motivate Learning.

 The Formation of the Western Alliance 1948-1949

-The Origins of the Cold War, 1945-1949.
+A high school lesson plan from a unit titled, The Origins of the Cold War, 1945-1949.
 See also The Role of NATO for a high school lesson plan.

 The Cold War and Beyond